Outside of the major cities, there might be no better-known destination in Pennsylvania than Gettysburg.

 One of four still-standing covered bridges in Adams County, Sach’s Covered Bridge was crossed several times throughout early July by both Confederate and Union soldiers.
 While the area wasn’t the site of fighting, it was a vital link during the escape of Lee’s troops on July 4, 1863.

-Today, the bridge sits in a beautiful corner of the battlefield and is well worth stopping to see.
+Today, the bridge sits in a beautiful corner of the battlefield and is easily one of my favorite spots to visit in Gettysburg, Pennsylvania.

 Liberty Mountain Resort